 - Securely store food out of reach of animals, and consider leaving pets at home.

 - Invest in quality binoculars to appreciate wildlife from a safe distance, and avoid paddling too close to wildlife habitats.

 Consideration for Others

-Consider the golden rule in your contacts with others in the outdoors.
+Remember the golden rule in your interactions with others outdoors.